 Experiencing stains along the length of the chimney?
 Wall paper peeling?
 This is most likely due to condensation occurring from a newly installed high efficient furnace.
 A great way to correct this problem and restore a chimney without tearing it down and rebuilding it is to reline it with a Stainless steel chimney liner directly connected to the appliance and make necessary external repairs.
 Ace Chimney Cleaning has extensive experience in this area also.
 We have installed over 3000 chimney liners in our 25 year tenure.
 Most Liner jobs can be done at a fraction the cost of rebuilding.

 Missing mortar between your bricks?
 Loose bricks?
 Brick faces flaking off?
 Again this is strictly water damage.
 Before a raincap or liner is installed, an inspection of the top of the chimney is in order.
 This area is called the crown.
 The crown is subject to wear and tear from the elements such as ice, wind and rain.
 Once the crowns cracks, this allows an avenue for water to enter, then saturates the chimney and the freeze/thaw cycles start and wreak havoc.
 All chimneys wear from the top down.
 Once the crown is repaired and loose bricks are repaired, we can then point any bad sections of the chimney.
 Again we have extensive experience in this area.

 Often times we are asked how we clean a chimney.
 In short we basically wire brush and scrub the inside of the flue.
 First we find a brush that fits the exact size of the flue.
 Then we proceed to “scrub” the inside of the flue with the wire brush connected to interlocked fiberglass poles.
 Once this process is complete, most or all of the soot and debris has fallen to the bottom of the chimney.
 At that point we either shovel or vacuum out all the debris.
-The average cleaning job takes about 20-30 minutes.
+The average cleaning job takes about 30 minutes to 1 hour.